nhsx/ai-dictionary/README.md

 ## Deployment

-Upon merging into production, the project is automatically deployed to Github Pages via a Githook Action found in `.github/workflows/gh-pages-deployment.yml`.
+Upon merging into `main`, the project is automatically deployed to Github Pages via a Githook Action found in `.github/workflows/gh-pages-deploy.yml`.

 ## Licence